tebl/Amiga-DrawBridge/Greaseweazle/README.md

 At this point we've gone ahead and installed the pin headers that will eventually be used to hold the STM32 board as well as a 34-pin IDC for the floppy drive itself.
 There's also a spot for a 26-pin version of it the interface for use with Amstrad 3" disk drives, but as I do not own any physical disks and/or disk drives I've not had to a chance to test this out for myself.
 Though I prefer the keying provided by the IDC sockets, you can instead opt to use standard dual-row pin headers here instead.

 ## 1.2> Power considerations
-Simple USB devices such as the various MCU boards is oftenly limited to a current draw of **500mA**, ordinarily this is plenty for doing small projects based on microcontrollers such as Arduino, STM32 and similar along with a handful of modern components.
-However in this case we'll be connecting up a physical floppy drive up to the device, though this *may* be enough when used with later notebook-style disk drives - it wasn't during my testing using older 3.5" internal floppy drives from some of my older desktop computers.
+Simple USB devices such as the various MCU boards are usually limited to a current draw of only **500mA**, plenty for doing small projects based on microcontrollers such as Arduino, STM32 and similar along with a handful of modern components.
+However in this case we'll be attempting to connect up a physical floppy drive up to the device and the powerdraw might easily surpass this, though this *might* be enough when used with later notebook-style disk drives.
+During my own testing with several older 3.5" floppy drives this was nowhere near enough, leading the drive to get stuck in a reset-loop.

 ![Build 005](https://github.com/tebl/Amiga-DrawBridge/raw/main/gallery/greaseweazle_build_005.jpg)